securesign/sigstore-ocp/sign-verify.md

-## Signing a Container
+## Signing a Container From the Local System

-Utilize the following steps to sign a container that has been published to an OCI registry
+Utilize the following steps to sign a container that has been published to an OCI registry, with the cosign client running on your local system and the RHTAS stack running in an OpenShift cluster as documented [here](../quick-start-with-keycloak.md).

 1. Export the following environment variables substituting `base_hostname` with the value used as part of the provisioning